Vanessa-Ndomba/manga-book-store-system/kanban_explanation.md

-# Kanban Board Explanation & Our Custom Implementation
+# Kanban Board Explanation and Our Custom Implementation

 ## What is a Kanban Board?